AugelabTech/AugeLab-Studio-Issues/Installation on RPI.md

 ## Prerequisites
 1. **Raspberry Pi 4B**: Ensure you have a Raspberry Pi 4B.
+   - Make sure you use the official power supplier.
+Otherwise, that can result in bootloops.
 2. **OS Image**: Download the recommended OS image from [Raspberry Pi Downloads](https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2022-09-26/2022-09-22-raspios-bullseye-armhf.img.xz).
+3. Some form of RPI familiarity is recommended.
+If there are some terms below that you are not familiar with, go the [Raspberry Pi - Getting Started](https://www.raspberrypi.com/documentation/computers/getting-started.html) for more information.
+We also recommend [Terminal Guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/8) to learn to use the Terminal in Raspberry Pi.

 ## Steps

 ### Step 1: Flashing the OS
-1. Flash the downloaded OS image onto an SD card.
+1. Flash the downloaded OS image onto an SD card using another PC.
 Use the official Raspberry Pi Imager, available at the [Raspberry Pi website](https://www.raspberrypi.com/software/).

 ### Step 2: Initial Setup
 1. Insert the flashed SD card into your Raspberry Pi 4B.